simpleiot/simpleiot/docs/ref/store.md

 There could also be some type of stop-the-world lock where both systems stop processing new nodes during the sync operation.
-However, if they are not in sync, this probably won't help.
+However, if they are not in sync, this probably won't help and definitely hurts scalability.